 - A portfolio and short analytic paper developed by each student and due Spring Quarter, reflecting upon the key learning experiences of the program.
 The portfolio will typically consist of a set of papers completed through the NMCP courses, while the analytic paper will act as a reflective analytic summary of the portfolio, coursework, and student learning in the NMCP program.

 Completion of the Nonprofit Management Certificate Program will be acknowledged on the student’s official UW transcript.

 Students are encouraged to review the UW Graduate School policies on certificate programs, noting in particular the following: “The overlap of coursework applied towards both programs [certificate program and degree program] must not exceed 6 credits and is limited to elective coursework in each program.”

 Eligibility and Admissions

-Students currently enrolled in graduate programs at the University of Washington may apply during their first year of graduate study to complete the program during their second year.
+Students currently enrolled in graduate programs at the University of Washington may apply during their first year of graduate study to complete the program during their second year (Ph.D. students are welcome to complete the program over multiple years).
 Only UW graduate students are eligible to apply for this certificate.